shaunmcn2001/Vision69/README.md

 uvicorn app.main:app --host 0.0.0.0 --port $PORT
 ```

 Push the repository to GitHub and create a new Web Service on [Render](https://render.com/) connected to your repo.
 Render automatically reads the `Procfile` and starts the service with the command shown above.
+Make sure the frontend is built (using `npm run build`) before deployment so the `frontend/dist` directory exists.

 If Render asks for a start command, use the exact line from the `Procfile`: